 's lifelong partner, Alice B. Toklas

 , who published a cookbook in 1954 that contained the first printed recipe for hash fudge.
-In one of the movie's most famous scene Harold Fine unknowingly serves some marijuana-laced brownies baked by Nancy to his parents and fiancée See more
+In one of the movie's most famous scenes Harold Fine unknowingly serves marijuana-laced brownies baked by Nancy to his parents and fiancée.
+See more

 Lose some weight!